-- Strive for 20 members; members should represent in priority ranking:
+- Strive for 20 members; members should represent:

-- Business & Industry Employers & Partners
+- o Unique populations

-- Secondary Partners
+- o past and current students

-- Applicable Agencies and Associations
+- secondary partners

-- Former and Current Students
+- o business & Industry/employers

 - If members do not participate on a consistent basis, follow-up with them and determine if they want to remain on the advisory council.
-If members elect to discontinue their participation, please update your membership list and make notification to your respective Dean, their administrative assistant, the Vice-President of Instruction and her administrative assistant.
+If members elect to discontinue their participation, please update your membership list and notify Denise Schreiber.

-- If a member is added to an advisory board, please make notice with contact information to the same individuals outlined above.
+- If a member is added to an advisory board, please contact Denise with the new member's email address.